London in Two Days: A Museum & Theater Itinerary for Art Lovers

 Rest of the Courtauld Gallery Collection

-After thoroughly exploring the top floor, I explored the other two floors, both containing many marvelous works.
+After thoroughly exploring the top floor of the Courtauld Gallery, I explored the other two floors, both containing many marvelous works.
 The collection of medieval paintings is one of the best I’ve seen, even in big museums like the Louvre and Vatican.

 I ended my joyful visit to the Courtauld with a chat with the friendly attendant in the gift shop.
 I bought a catalog of the collection and told him how much I loved the Courtauld and how I’d first visited way back in 1970.
 He was delighted.